Detail characteristic of the breed

 Table of parental combinations you will find here.

 Belgian Blue females are precocious and reach puberty earlier than the females of other beef breeds.
 The average age at 1st calving is 29-30 months.
 However, in many herds, the heifers calve at 24 months.
 They are therefore fed intensively until their first calving.
 The Belgian Blue Breed belongs to the group of breeds with relatively short gestation periods.
 For the male fetus, it is 282.6 days and for the female fetus, 281.6 days.
 Frequency of twins is 2.3% on average.
 The birth weight of male calves is on average 47 kg, female calves weight 44 kg at birth.
 The average interval is 14 months; for 75% of cows, it ranges from between 11 and 15 months.
 In Belgium, approximately 50% of the cows are bred through artificial insemination.
 The non return rate at 58 days is 69.7%.
-At birth, the young «meaty» type calf can be worth twice if not three times as much as an ordinary calf.
-The value of a «meaty» calf is such that the breeder can no longer take any risks and systematically opts for an easy calving by Caesarean Section, which is considered as a technical choice, thereby preventing any traction what limits the perinatal mortality.
-However, in crossing with Holstein, the percentage of C-section reaches in Belgium a max of 4% and even less with certain sires.
-Comparative tests carried out in various European countries on Friesians, Hereford, or Aberdeen Angus have shown that the proportion of assisted calving is more or less identical to that observed for other European beef breeds like Limousine, Charolais or Blonde d’Aquitaine.
+In purebred animals, the calves' conformation (dramatically increasing the butcher value) leads to more difficult calvings.
+This is why in Belgium, the planned accompaniment of the birth of the Belgian White-Blue calf by the farm veterinarian is a general practice.
+On the basis of his expertise, and with a concern for the well-being of the mother and the calf, the veterinarian can decide to carry out a caesarean section.
+This practice is not currently questioned within our selection programme.
+However, we do carry out a very detailed monitoring of the breed.
+For example, the conformation and weight of the calves at birth is monitored fairly closely in the selection programme, which is demonstrated by the outstanding characteristics of the breed for terminal crossbreeding, particularly with regard to calving ease.
+In crossbreeding on Holstein cows, the percentage of Caesarean sections is only around 4% and even less for some bulls.
+Comparative trials carried out in various European countries on Holstein, Hereford or Aberdeen Angus cows have shown that the proportion of assisted calving is more or less identical to that observed for other European beef breeds like Limousine, Charolais or Blonde d’Aquitaine.

 The average killing out percentage of the Belgian Blue animals reaches at least 70%.
 With a carcass yield of 82% or more, these animals provide, for the same liveweight of 600kg for example, 100 kg more meat than animals with a 60% killing-out.
 In Belgium, 70% of young cattle fall in the S and E categories (of the European classification system), while in the other EU countries, the majority belongs to the U, R and O classes.
 The Belgian Blue breed produces a lot of meat while causing very little waste.
 In the hands of skilled Belgian butchers muscles that typically give 2nd grade cuts are reclassified as 1st grade cuts which increases the yield of consumer-prized fast-cooking pieces by 35%.
 The average daily gain (ADG) of bulls from 7 to 13 months measured at the Bovine Selection Station (bulls calves intended for breeding) reaches 1.6 kg/day.
 In fattening, the ADG of bulls rises to 1.2 kg.
 The feed conversion rate (kg of feed by kg growth) is systematically better with the Belgian Blue.
 This cattle consumes less and transforms more efficiently.
 The higher rate is mostly due to a higher protein weight gain and weak fat gain.
 The feed conversion rate is in the 5 kg range from 7 to 13 months.
 Given its low propensity to deposit fats, the «meaty» animals can be raised and «fattened» on a diet rich in energy which leads to higher weights without excess fats.
 The traditional formula is to produce 18 to 19 month old bulls weighing around 650 kg.
 See more here.